eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tcp/tcp_large_data_with_options.rst

 + ``non_blocking``: If set to true, the transport will use non-blocking sockets.
 This can be useful to avoid blocking the application if the socket buffers are full.
 However, some messages will be lost.
 Its default value is false.
++ ``tcp_negotiation_timeout``: It specifies the timeout duration for logical port negotiation.
+This parameter is useful for ensuring the availability of the logical port before data transmission, thus preventing message loss during the negotiation process.
+Conversely, it can delay the discovery process.
+The default value is 0, implying that discovery will occur as soon as possible, but the initial messages might be lost if reliability is set to |BEST_EFFORT_RELIABILITY_QOS-api|.
+This parameter is only valid for the ``LARGE_DATA`` mode.

 Adjusting the maximum message and the socket buffer sizes to a value large enough to accommodate the data to be sent and setting the transport to non-blocking mode can help to improve the performance with large messages.
 In this